 In short: employee engagement and happiness is no longer a fluffy concept for consultants and HR to puzzle over.
 It’s a commercially-relevant problem that directly impacts revenue.

-So What Are The World’s Most Successful CEOs And Executives Doing To Hold On To Their Top Talent?
+So What Are The World’s Most Successful CEOs Doing About It?

 Not content to simply leave it at “employee engagement matters,” my curiosity pushed me to wonder: which companies are best at employee engagement, and how do they do it?